ZackaryW/pysidian/README.md

 pip install pysidian
 ```

+to install from source, you need to run tools/generate_data_checksums.py after git clone

 ## Cli Commands
 flow        a direct method to run commit and open vault at the same time
 plugin      plugin commands